 - After this, press the Enter button to apply this formula.

 - Finally, you will get your proper result similar to the below image.

 Resultantly, we have auto-filled the cells by using the Array formula in Excel.

 5. By Creating a Table

-You can also autofill formulas by creating a table.
-Follow these steps.
+You can also autofill formulas by creating a table by following the below steps.

 6. By Copy-Pasting the Cell

 The copy-paste method is very basic.
-To use this method, get the first result in cell F4.
+To use this method, follow the below steps.

-Now copy the formula cell by pressing “CTRL+C” or by using the mouse.
-Then select the cells where you want to paste it.
+- After that, copy the formula cell by pressing the “CTRL+C” options and then select the cells where you want to paste it.